Theosaurus-Rex/Theosaurus-Rex/README.md

 ![Banner Image](https://i.ibb.co/P4XQwXK/Purple-Gradient-Geometry-Maths-Google-Classroom-Header-1.png)

 # Hi there!
-I'm Theo, trans guy, dinosaur lover and junior developer
+I'm Theo Harris
-I'm a student at Coder Academy Sydney studying to become a full stack developer, due to graduate September 2021.
+I'm a student at Coder Academy Sydney studying to become a full stack developer, due to graduate August 2021.
+You can find my official portfolio at www.theo-harris.tech

 ## 😄 Pronouns...